-Edinburgh things to do
+Best things to do in Edinburgh

 The large, leafy expanse of the Meadows lies in the shadow of Edinburgh University’s central campus, so it’s not surprising to see the place swamped with sunbathing students during the summer.
 A relaxing, airy alternative to the rushing traffic and labyrinthine wynds of the Old Town, the Meadows also connects the city centre with the calmer suburbs of the Southside, home to many a deli, café and boutique.

 Its sooty spire a throwback to Auld Reekie’s polluted past, the Scott Monument (dedicated to the memory of Sir Walter Scott and not, as is often believed, to the people of Scotland) is a Gothic marvel puncturing the well-manicured greenery of Princes Street Gardens.
 Squeeze your way up its narrow spiral staircase for a breathtaking view that was immortalised in 2012 sci-fi flick ‘Cloud Atlas’.
 You do have to pay, but tickets are reasonably priced and it’s totally worth it.
 After all, this is one of the tallest monuments dedicated to a writer in the world.
-For more historical information about the tower and Scott, be sure to cast your eye over the Museum room - and check out the magnificent (and almost magical) stained glass windows while you're at it.

 If you arrive in Edinburgh via the Waverley train station, the first sight you’re likely to see is the imposing bulk of the Balmoral hotel.
 Topped with a clock that allegedly runs a few minutes early to help commuters catch their trains, it’s an old-school hotel that follows in the grandest of traditions – after you’ve stayed there once, you won’t want to fall asleep (or wake up) anywhere else.
 Its Michelin-starred restaurant Number One – led by head chef Mark Donald – seals the deal.